 Approximate drive time: 2 hours, 20 min.

 Get away from it all and say “howdy” to your inner cowboy in Bandera County.
-Know as the “Cowboy Capitol of of the World”, this is a great destination to put on your boots and cowboy hat, relax on a ranch, ride horses, and boot-scoot around a dusty dance floor.
+Known as the “Cowboy Capitol of of the World”, this is a great destination to put on your boots and cowboy hat, relax on a ranch, ride horses, and boot-scoot around a dusty dance floor.
 While the tiny little town area is mostly packed with honky tonk bars, antique shops and Western wear boutiques, the kids can stick to the dude ranches, such as Flying L or Dixie Dude Ranch, where there are plenty of activities to keep the family busy.
 Enjoy the great outdoors at the Hill Country State Natural Area or along one of the top-rated scenic drives of the Hill Country.

 MORE TO EXPLORE: